tvw/conda-setenv/README.md

 $ mkconda
 ```

-`mkconda` stores the current environment in a file named
+`mkconda` stores the name of the current environment in a file named
 `.conda-environment` in the current directory.

 ## License